JimTsiob/Computer-Graphics-Project/README.md

 ## Instructions
 1. Clone the repository to your computer.
-2. Run .sln file with Visual studio
+2. Run SpaceRun.sln with Visual studio
 3. Run the debugger and enjoy the game!